 (4) An energy operator may, on payment of such charges, and on such terms and conditions, as may be prescribed or as are otherwise agreed, supply a meter for purposes other than ascertaining the extent, characteristics, or value of the supply effected by the energy operator, but in any such case, except where the contract relating to the supply of that meter otherwise provides, the energy operator shall not be liable for or in respect of any loss or damage occasioned to the person to whom such a meter is supplied whether by reason of the reliance of that person on the proper functioning of that meter in his dealings with any other party or otherwise.

-[Section 64 amended by No. 24 of 1986 s.
+[Section 64 amended: No. 24 of 1986 s.
 26; No. 89 of 1994 s.
 39, 40 and 41; No. 58 of 1999 s.
 83.]

 65. Metered accounts